Layr-Labs/eigenlayer-contracts/docs/core/SlashEscrowFactory.md

 For each `strategy` in the `slash`, tokens are transferred from the slash's unique `SlashEscrow` contract to the `redistributionRecipient`.

-To accommodate the unlimited number of strategies that can be added to an operatorSet, and a token transfer failures blocking other releases, a user can release a single strategy from escrow via `releaseSlashEscrowByStrategy`.
+To accommodate the unlimited number of strategies that can be added to an operatorSet, and a token transfer revert blocking the release of other tokens, a user can release a single strategy from escrow via `releaseSlashEscrowByStrategy`.

 *Effects*:
 * Call [`StrategyManager.clearBurnOrRedistributableShares`](./StrategyManager.md#clearburnorredistributableshares).
 This function may have already been called prior and will no-op if so.
 We call it again for sanity to ensure that all tokens are transferred to the `SlashEscrow` contract.
 For `releaseEscrowByStrategy` we call the by strategy variant: `StrategyManager.clearBurnOrRedistributableSharesByStrategy`